- Become genuinely interested in other people

 For example, a smoker could add themselves to the cigarette ban list.
-Any time the smoker went to a grocery store or convenience store to buy cigarettes, the clerk would scan their license.
-If their name came up as banned, the clerk would not sell that person cigarettes.
+Any time the smoker went to a grocery store or convenience store to buy cigarettes, the clerk would scan their license.… read more “Self Ban Registry for Addictions”

 I built a tool for giving my team ongoing feedback and launched it last week.
 What is my team’s reaction so far?

 - Select who should receive it

 - Decide whether the feedback is positive or negative

 - Decide if the feedback is small, medium or large

 Lots of team members have been using it so far, here is a running log of the most recent feedback:

 Seems to be quite helpful for people to share their thanks!… read more “Ongoing Feedback Tool”